Where Do Scleral Lenses Fit In Your Dry Eye Treatment Protocol?

 Like scleral lenses, these treatment procedures are highly effective, but should only be used if the primary and secondary therapies fail to improve the patient’s Dry Eye condition.

-If you experience any eye pain or regular ocular discomfort, book your appointment with The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates today.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+If you experience any eye pain or regular ocular discomfort, book your appointment with Drs.
+Farkas, Kassalow, Resnick & Associates today.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.